ArceusOmkar7/BLIP-Captioner/README.md

 *   ✅ More robust configuration management using environment variables and pydantic-settings.
 (Implemented)
 *   ✅ Intelligent tags extraction from captions using NLP.
 (Implemented)
 *   ✅ Comprehensive error handling with graceful fallbacks.
 (Implemented)
+*   ✅ Performance optimizations for model loading and tokenization.
+(Implemented June 2025)
+*   ✅ Improved robustness of asynchronous processing by pre-saving files.
+(Implemented)
 *   Advanced tag filtering and categorization
 *   Support for multiple languages in tags extraction
 *   Caching mechanisms for improved performance
 *   Unit and integration tests
 *   Database integration for persistent storage
 *   Rate limiting and authentication
-*   Improved robustness of asynchronous processing by pre-saving files.
-(Implemented)